How to enjoy Rome on a budget: 20 tips from a local

 Caravaggio in San Luigi dei Francesi church

-Rome has hundreds of churches and while not all have works of art, many do.
+However, Rome also has hundreds of churches and while not all have works of art, many do.

 Find more ideas at the following links: